Kuehneotherium: Paleoenvironment

 During the Late Triassic epoch the supercontinent Pangaea was intact, allowing easy interchange and migration of animals across the connected continents.
 This explains the wide distribution of Kuehneotherium fossils found throughout Greenland and Europe.
 When the continents began to rift apart during the Jurassic, shallow seas covered the British Isles, where Kuehneotherium was first found.
 Its remains were swept into limestone caves and fissures formed by the shallow seas and were preserved as fossils in clastic sediment.

 The climate Kuehneotherium lived in was hot and dry during this part of the early Mesozoic.
 Conifer plants thrived and spread throughout Pangaea.
 As the continents rifted apart during the Early Jurassic the climate was more humid.
 Ferns, horsetails, cycads, and mosses were common in both the Triassic and Jurassic, however they were more prevalent in the more humid Jurassic period.

 Phylogeny

 The phylogenetic position for Kuehneotherium has been widely debated.
 Kuehneotherium was once classified as a therian mammal (the common ancestor of marsupials, placentals, and their descendants).
 However, additional fossils of basal mammals have been found that predate the Kuehneotherium on the geological timescale and the relationships of early mammals were re-evaluated.
 Kuehneotherium is now placed in the more basal clade called Holotheria.
 Kuehneotherium preacursoris is the earliest mammal categorized as holotherian.
 Holotheria includes species in which the main and accessory molar cusps are arranged in a triangle.
-Kuehneotherium’s place in Holotheria is considered unstable, as it is difficult to determine a species characteristics based upon only mandible and dental fragments.
+Kuehneotheriums place in Holotheria is considered unstable, as it is difficult to determine a species characteristics based upon only mandible and dental fragments.